 However, we do have a few hundred rogue whales who hang out between California and Canada during the summer months.
 They’re called the Pacific Coast feeding group.

 For whatever reason, they don’t feel like heading all the way to the Arctic.
 I can hardly blame them.

 How and Where to See the Gray Whales at Sea in San Diego

 Gray whales start passing through San Diego waters in mid-December and can be seen roughly through mid-April.
 Our finest museums have partnered with local tour operators to provide unique, guided tours that usually run twice-daily.

 The San Diego Natural History Museum (theNAT) is a fantastic place to learn about animals such as the Pacific gray whale, so it only makes sense that they’ve partnered with Hornblower Cruises during whale watching season.

-If you’re going whale watching, you might as well tag along with a naturalist from the world-renowned Scripps Institute of Oceanography.
-The Birch Aquarium has partnered with Flagship-San Diego Harbour Excursion for a 3.5-hour whale watching tour.
+If you’re going whale watching, you might as well tag along with a naturalist from Birch Aquarium, the aquarium and public outreach center for the world-renowned Scripps Institution of Oceanography at UC San Diego.
+Birch Aquarium partners with Flagship Cruises for seasonal gray whale watching tours.

 Board the 139-foot America, a replica of the low black schooner famous for winning the historic Royal Yacht Squadron’s “100 Guinea Cup” (now known as the “America’s Cup”) race around the Isle of Wight for a special 4-hour tour that includes a guarantee that you won’t get seasick.

-Should you choose to spot whales from shore in San Diego, it’s better to go now.
-January the month with the best odds.
+Should you choose to spot whales from shore in San Diego, January the month with the best odds as the whales migrate closer to shore as they head south .
 As they migrate north again, they usually swim too far out from shore to be seen.